APT. (song): Cultural analysis

-Another pop culture critic Jeong Deok-hyeon commented that K-pop is viewed as a subculture leader internationally, rather than mainstream, and praised "Apt." for its strategic use of Korean elements, like the repeated word "apartment" and a music video scene of Mars waving the South Korean flag, Taegeukgi, which resonates with K-pop fans' sense of "minority sentiment" triumphing.
-Another critic, Kim Kyo-seok, observed that "Apt." is consumed more as meme-driven short-form content, reflecting today's "age of memes".
+Another pop culture critic Jeong Deok-hyeon commented that K-pop is viewed as a subculture leader internationally, rather than mainstream, and praised "APT." for its strategic use of Korean elements, like the repeated word "apartment" and a music video scene of Mars waving the South Korean flag, Taegeukgi, which resonates with K-pop fans' sense of "minority sentiment" triumphing.
+Another critic, Kim Kyo-seok, observed that "APT." is consumed more as meme-driven short-form content, reflecting today's "age of memes".
 He added that Mars waving the Taegeukgi and shouting "geonbae" (cheers) is a powerful symbol of Korean culture's mainstream global appeal.

-Professor Seo Kyung-deok of Sungshin Women's University praised "Apt." for promoting Korean culture globally.
-He highlighted moments in the music video, like Mars shouting "geonbae" and Rosé singing, and noted that Korean items like somaek, "one of Korea's representative drinking cultures, is being widely introduced to people around the world," boosting international interest in Korean culture.
-Similarly, cultural critic Chung Deok-hyun highlighted "Apt." as a blends Korean culture and pop music, with American producers adding global appeal.
+Professor Seo Kyung-deok of Sungshin Women's University praised "APT." for promoting Korean culture globally.
+He highlighted moments in the music video, like Mars shouting "geonbae", and noted that Korean items like somaek, "one of Korea's representative drinking cultures is being widely introduced to people around the world," boosting international interest in Korean culture.
+Similarly, cultural critic Chung Deok-hyun highlighted "APT." as a blend of Korean culture and pop music, with American producers adding global appeal.
 He sees it as a milestone for K-pop, showing how artists like Rosé can connect K-pop with the global music market.

-Japanese author and former Tokyo University of Foreign Studies professor Hideki Noma highlighted the unique appeal of the song, calling it a "victory of plurilingualism" for its blend of English, Korean, Western pop, and Korean game slogans.
-In an interview with The Hankook Ilbo, he praised how the song enhances language appeal by mixing English and Korean without relying on traditional storytelling.
+Japanese author and former Tokyo University of Foreign Studies professor Hideki Noma highlighted the unique appeal of the song, calling it a "victory of plurilingualism" for its blend of the English and Korean languages, Western pop, and Korean game slogans.
+In an interview with The Hankook Ilbo, he praised how the songmixes English and Korean without relying on traditional storytelling.
 He also noted that the repeated Korean aspirated sounds "ㅍ" (p) and "ㅌ" (t) add rhythm and charm to the word "apartment", allowing non-Korean speakers to appreciate its sound "while leaving the meaning of the word a little mystery".